Mozilla Persona

-Mozilla Persona was a decentralized authentication system for the web, based on the open BrowserID protocol prototyped by Mozilla and standardized by IETF.
-It was launched in July 2011, but after failing to achieve traction, Mozilla announced in January 2016 plans to decommission the service by the end of the year.
+Mozilla Persona is an obsolete standard for decentralized authentication infrastructure for the Web.
+Built upon the new BrowserID protocol prototyped by Mozilla and standardized by IETF, the initiative was originally launched in July 2011 under the BrowserID name and later rebranded Mozilla Persona.
+After failing to achieve traction, Mozilla announced in January 2016 plans to decommission Mozilla-operated services including its identity bridge by the end of the year.

 History and motivations

-Persona was launched in July 2011 and shared some of its goals with some similar authentication systems like OpenID or Facebook Connect, but it was different in several ways:
+Persona was launched in July 2011 sharing some of the goals of similar authentication systems like OpenID or Facebook Connect, but differing in several ways: